5 Best Respirators for Refinishing Furniture (and the Cartridges That Keep You Safe)

 Different filter cartridges have different shelf lives, but they are all around 6 months.
 Once the filter has been opened, even if it has never been used, you should change it after 6 months.
 This is because it absorbs contaminants from the surrounding air and after 6 months, the filter is no longer effective.
 That said, the filter cartridge may need to be replaced sooner than 6 months if you are using it regularly.

-There are several ways to know when your respirator filter cartridges need to be changed.
-Firstly, check the expiry date and never exceed it.
-Secondly, pay attention to what you can smell when you are using it.
-If you can still smell strong fumes from paint or varnish, the filter isn’t effectively trapping all of the vapors and it needs to be changed.
-If in doubt, it’s best to be overly cautious and put a new filter in.
+2. Secondly, pay attention to what you can smell when you are using it.
+If you can still smell strong fumes from paint or varnish, the cartridge isn’t effectively trapping all of the vapors and it needs to be changed.
+If in doubt, it’s best to be overly cautious and put a new one in.

 Respirators for Furniture Flipping FAQs